mkdewidar/music-sn/README.md

-# Social Music Network
+# Music Social Network

 System Software module coursework for second year undergraduate.
-The coursework was to create a social music network using Java.
+The coursework was to create a social music platform using Java.
 Due to time constraints the project doesn't implement all the planned for features.
 The app features are influenced by Slack and Facebook.

 ## Features
 These are the features that were implemented: